PlumpMath/DesignPatterns-388/readme.md

 * May need to create a factory just to get a concrete class delivered
 * The inheritance hierarchy gets deeper with coupling between concrete factories and created classes

+##### Abstract Factory

+* "Provide an interface for creating families of related or dependent objects without specifying their concrete classes"
+* Factories create different types of concrete objects (products)
+* A Factory now represents a "family" of objects that it can create
+* Factories may have more than one factory method

 #### Structural Patterns